AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT5_CustomObject/BT_CO8_Notifications.rst

     // second, and this part of the code is executed roughly every second. anjay_notify_changed(anjay, 1234, 0, 1);

-    // Finally run the scheduler (ignoring its return value, which
+    // Finally run the scheduler
-    // is the number of tasks executed)

 One more thing to consider is setting up LwM2M attribute handlers - we'll leave that to the Attribute Storage module: